MasterKale/SimpleWebAuthn/packages/browser/README.md

   // output: ...
   plugins: [
     //...
-    resolve({ mainFields: [ 'jsnext:main', 'module', 'main' ] }),
+    resolve({ mainFields: [ 'main:es2018', 'module', 'main' ] }),
   ]
 }
 ```

-`'jsnext:main'` must come first in the list to ensure that the `ES2018` version of this library is bundled.
+`'main:es2018'` must come first in the list to ensure that the `ES2018` version of this library is bundled.
 Additional values can be added afterwards as needed.